nextdns/nextdns/README.md

 ```

 Once installed, the `activate` sub-command can be used to configure the target
 system DNS resolver to point on the local instance of `nextdns`.
+This is a convenience
+command to easily turn on and off nextdns on the host without killing the process.

 ## Advanced Usages